reviewdog/action-tflint/README.md

 ### `tflint_rulesets`

 Optional.
 Space separated, official (from the terraform-linters GitHub organization) tflint rulesets to install and use.
+If a pre-configured `TFLINT_PLUGIN_DIR` is set, rulesets are installed in that directory.
 Default is `` (empty).

 ### `flags`